Gold Coast Holistic Dental Care

 The position you sleep in can affect how you breathe and for calm high quality sleep, breathing should be gentle and through the nose.
 Ideally your breathing volume will actually reduce during sleep, compared to when you are awake.
 However, during snoring the breathing volume can be dramatically increased.

-Sleeping on your back can be the worst position, as your mouth is far more likely to open, which in turn will increase the volume of air which you are breathing.
+Sleeping on your back can be the worst position, as your mouth is far more likely to open, which in turn will increase the volume of air that you are breathing.
 Plus your tongue is more likely to fall back and block your airway – which can lead to stopping breathing (obstructive sleep apnoea).

 4. Get some exercise each day